heig-vd-dai-course/heig-vd-dai-course/16-practical-work-2/PRESENTATION.md

 If a client tries to connect to the server when no thread is available, the client has to wait to be served.

-## Practical work review
+## Practical work presentations

-The practical work review will take place on **Tuesday 28.11.2023** in the **room B38**, at the very end of the corridor next to the door entry.
+The practical work presentations will take place on **Tuesday 28.11.2023** in the **room B38**, at the very end of the corridor next to the door entry.

 We only have **10 minutes per group** (6 minutes of presentation, 3 minutes of questions).
 Please be prepared to present your work.
 You decide what you want to